opensearch-project/documentation-website/_migrations/migration-phases/backfill.md

 console snapshot create
 ```

-To check the progress of your snapshot in realtime, use the following command:
+To check the progress of your snapshot, use the following command:

 ```bash
 console snapshot status --deep-check